13 Apr Relax Needless Fear Around Others

 And these are just the milder social anxieties.
 Consider stronger ones, such as common fears about others getting angry, public speaking, being vulnerable, talking with authority figures, what others might think about your body, or being around people who aren’t like you.

 Sometimes these fears are justified.
 People in your life might actually want to pressure, dismiss, mistreat, hurt, or exploit you.
 If you belong to a group of people that have been systematically discriminated against, harassed, assaulted, or even worse, it is perfectly understandable to be wary of this happening to you, perhaps again – and again.
 On a larger scale, think about the recurring theme throughout human history of authoritarian leaders revving up grievances against “them” in order to increase their own power and wealth; it’s prudent to be alarmed about this when it’s happening, especially when there is still time to stop it.
 Safety is arguably the most fundamental need of any animal, including us, and it’s vital to be clear-eyed about threats and strong and skillful in dealing with them.
 Nothing in what follows is meant to minimize this.

-All this said – it is also true that very often our fears around other people are not really justified.
-Much of the time, they couldn’t care less about what we did – we are usually just a bit player in their own personal drama, anyway – or if they do care, it’s a passing feeling.
-Even if the other person does react, most likely you could handle it fine.
+All this said – it is also true that very often, our fears around other people are not really justified.
+They often couldn’t care less about what we did – we are usually just a bit player in their own personal drama, anyway – or if they do care, it’s a passing feeling.
+Even if the other person reacts, you could most likely handle it fine.
 Further, if there truly is something to deal with – a conflict, issue, broken agreement, betrayal – it is possible to be clear-eyed, strong, straightforward, confident, and secure without being anxious about it (see the chapter on kindness and assertiveness in Buddha’s Brain).
-Anxiety is something added to our response to situations; sometimes it’s helpful, but usually, it clouds thinking, adds needless suffering, and fuels conflicts with others.
+Anxiety is something added to our response to situations; sometimes, it’s helpful, but usually, it clouds thinking, adds needless suffering, and fuels conflicts with others.